Course Title: Sight translate (LOTE)

 AT1: Class practice observation by peers and instructors

-AT2: 100-word Sight Translation passages, English into Auslan after 3 minutes reading time.
-This task will be conducted in the middle of second semester.
+AT2: Sight translate approximately 100 English word text into Auslan after 3 minutes reading time.
+This task will be conducted at the end of first semester.
 The actual exam date and time will be confirmed by the program.

-AT3: 100-word Sight Translation passages, English into Auslan after 3 minutes reading time.
+AT3: Sight translate approximately 100 English word text into Auslan after 3 minutes reading time.
 This task will be conducted at the end of second semester.
 The actual exam date and time will be confirmed by the program.

 This course uses a competency-based assessment and will be graded as follows: